launch-io/launch.io/README.md

 Launch.IO is an abstraction around React's [`useContext`](https://reactjs.org/docs/hooks-reference.html#usecontext) and [`useReducer`](https://reactjs.org/docs/hooks-reference.html#usereducer) with a healthy dose of time travel debugging.
 That's it!
 But, it's oh so cool, because you can launch things.

-Because it relies on pure functions, it has the predictable state management of [Redux](https://github.com/reduxjs/redux), except there is no boilerplate and it's not Redux.
+It relies on pure functions so it has the predictable state management of [Redux](https://github.com/reduxjs/redux), except there is no boilerplate and it's not Redux.

 ## Documentation